 The Bottom Line

-If you’re hunting for a new home or considering refinancing your existing loan, consider applying for a mortgage with Rocket Mortgage.
+If you’re hunting for a new home or considering refinancing your existing loan, get started online now to begin the mortgage approval process.
 And be sure to consider both a loan’s interest rate and APR when calculating which mortgage fits in your household budget.